Challenger aircraft

 The four Bombardier Challenger 604 jets have been specifically modified to our requirements and fitted with new generation sensors, high vision windows and air operable doors for aerial delivery of life saving equipment.

-Flight range—3086 nautical miles (5715 kilometres) means the Challenger is well equipped at any of its base stations to respond to distress calls, as detailed in the map below.
+Flight range—Up to 3800 nautical miles (7037 kilometres) means the Challenger is well equipped at any of its base locations to respond to distress calls, as detailed in the map below.

 Visual detection and ranging (ViDAR)—Sentient ViDAR maritime anomaly detection software with fixed staring three-camera array means that the Challenger has an improved capacity to conduct visual searches for small targets in the water, complementing the visual searching of the crew.